matdombrock/SA-Testing/Issues-How-To.md

 ## How To Use Issues
 [TEMPLATE](#template)

-The "issues" page is where we can track any bugs, missing features, questions or general issues with the app.
+The "issues" page is where we can track any bugs, missing features, suggestions, questions or general issues with the app.
+Pretty much anything topic we need to talk about should get it's own "issue".

+"Issues" let us sort our discussions into specific topics, so we can keep everything clear and organized and see what needs to get done at a glance.

 To access the issues page, either click the "Issues" tab in the top bar, or visit [this link](https://github.com/matdombrock/SA-Testing/issues).

+Feel free to try creating some test issues to get a feel for how things work.

+The more information that I can get about the problem, the easier and faster it is for me to fix.

-Ideally, a new issue would contain the following information:
+Ideally, a new issue would contain the following information (**BUT THIS IS NOT REQUIRED**):

 * Description:
   * A General Description of the issue.